open-covid-19/data/README.md

 a true value of zero is reported.
 For example, US states where deaths are not being reported have null values.

+The `CountryName` and `RegionName` values are subject to change.
+You may use them for labels in your application, but you should not assume that they will remain the same in future updates.
+Instead, use `CountryCode` and `RegionCode` to perform joins with other data sources or for filtering within your application.

+#### Notes about the data
 For countries where both country-level and region-level data is available, the entry which has a null value for the `RegionCode` and `RegionName` columns indicates country-level aggregation.
 Please note that, sometimes, the